Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Results and discussion

 \subsection{\reviewEditOne{Tension with past constraints at $z\sim 2.6$}}

 In Figure \ref{fig:compare}, we directly compare our measurements with the \citet{Pullen_2018, Yang_2019} constraint at $z\sim 2.6$.
-Y19+P18 cross-correlated quasars and CMASS galaxies from SDSS BOSS with three high-frequency infrared all-sky maps from the \textit{Planck} mission.
-This enables a search for excess emission in the middle 545 GHz band, with the cross-power spectrum in the 353–857 GHz bands constraining nuisance parameters (CIB, thermal Sunyaev-Zeldovich).
+In their analyses, Y19+P18 cross-correlate quasars and CMASS galaxies from SDSS BOSS with three high-frequency IR all-sky maps from the \textit{Planck} mission.
+This enables a search for excess emission in the middle 545 GHz band, with the cross-power spectrum in the 353–857 GHz bands constraining nuisance parameters, including the CIB and the thermal Sunyaev-Zeldovich contribution.
 This excess emission is theorized to be \ciiumns, expected to be the brightest line feature in the band.
-Y19+P18 measure $I^{\text{\ciins}}_\nu \sim 69^{+42}_{-38}$ $k$Jy/sr at 95\% C.L., amounting to $\sim10-30\%$ of the CIB at 545 GHz.
-Our measurement in our $z\sim2.6$ tomographic bin is $\sim7.5\times$ smaller and inconsistent at about \reviewEditOne{$2.9\sigma$}; notably, our 3$\sigma$ upper bound at 29 $k$Jy/sr is still lower than the Y19+P18 95\% confidence lower limit.
+Previous measurements by Y19+P18 indicate $I^{\text{\ciins}}_\nu \sim 69^{+42}_{-38}$ $k$Jy/sr at 95\% C.L., amounting to $\sim10-30\%$ of the CIB at 545 GHz.
+Our measurement in the $z\sim2.6$ tomographic bin is $\sim7.5\times$ smaller and inconsistent at about \reviewEditOne{$2.9\sigma$}.
+Notably, our 3$\sigma$ upper bound at 29 $k$Jy/sr is still below the 95\% confidence lower limit reported by Y19+P18

-Assuming the veracity of either analysis, we discuss physics or systematics that could explain this \reviewEditOne{$2.9\sigma$} tension and inconsistency of nearly an order of magnitude in the \ciium intensity history right before the peak of cosmic star formation.
-Y19+P18 cross-correlate all-sky fields, utilizing scales as large as \reviewEditOne{multipole moment $l\sim 100$ (or angular scales of $\sim 1\deg$)}.
-So, they explore cross correlation at larger scales than just the \textit{Herschel}/SPIRE beam at $\sim 500~\mu$m, which corresponds to $\sim1$ $c$Mpc at $z\sim2.6$. \reviewEditOne{As discussed in Section \ref{subsec:systematics}}, if C+ predominantly existed outside of $\sim1$ $c$Mpc of sources, our analysis would underestimate \ciiumns, but line emission would still correlate at large scales in \textit{Planck} maps and Y19+P18 would detect it. \reviewEditOne{ However, \citet{2012Gong} models the IGM \ciium contribution to be orders of magnitude lower than that of galaxies. }
+Assuming the validity of either analysis, we discuss the physics or systematics that could explain this \reviewEditOne{$2.9\sigma$} tension and inconsistency of nearly an order of magnitude in the \ciium intensity history just prior to the peak of cosmic star formation.
+The Y19+P18 studies cross-correlate all-sky fields, utilizing scales as large as \reviewEditOne{multipole moment $l\sim 100$ (or angular scales of $\sim 1\deg$)}.
+Therefore, they explore cross-correlation at larger scales than the \textit{Herschel}/SPIRE beam at $\sim 500~\mu$m, which corresponds to $\sim1$ $c$Mpc at $z\sim2.6$. \reviewEditOne{As discussed in Section \ref{subsec:systematics}}, if C+ predominantly exists outside of $\sim1$ $c$Mpc of sources, our analysis would underestimate \ciiumns, but line emission would still correlate at large scales in \textit{Planck} maps and Y19+P18 would detect it. \reviewEditOne{ However, \citet{2012Gong} models the IGM \ciium contribution to be orders of magnitude lower than that of galaxies. }